SEARCH

 Application Process

-The Penn State College of Medicine strictly adheres to the following application process.
+Penn State College of Medicine strictly adheres to the following application process.

 • It is the responsibility of the applicant to ensure that the application is complete at the time of submission.
-It should include the completed and submitted secondary application, completion of the MCAT and the scores, all required letters of support and payment of the $90 secondary application fee.
-The College of Medicine will not accept updates, including additional letters of support or update letters from applicants, post-submission.
+It should include the completed and submitted secondary application, completion of the MCAT and the scores, all required letters of recommendation and payment of the $90 secondary application fee.
+The College of Medicine will not accept updates, including additional letters of recommendation or update letters from applicants, post-submission.

 • It is the policy of the College of Medicine to deny requests to submit applications after the published deadlines.